Why Your Pre Workout Needs Citrulline Malate

 How does citrulline fare during actual workouts, then?

 A fabulous 2010 study published in the Journal of Strength and Conditioning Research answered this question in order to test the impact it had on greater muscular endurance and recovery.
 (1)

 They found something quite startling.

 From the third set in, every participant who used citrulline was able to perform an average of one more rep per set than those who used a placebo.

 Holy cow, Batman!

-After all, supplementing with arginine allows your body to increase nitric oxide levels, allowing your blood cells to widen and deliver more nutrients during training.
+Just like CitMal, arginine will increase nitric oxide levels, causing blood cells to widen and deliver more nutrients during training.
 (2)